datuan1611/code-c/textnote.md

    Automatic variables must be initialized each time entering their life-scope.

 #2.5.
 Arithmetic Operators

 #2.6.
 Relational and Logical Operators
 Precedence level of operators:
    Arithmetic > Relational > Logical > Assignment
    && > ||
 <Note>
    Expressions connected by &&, || are evaluated from left to right, and stoped as soon as truth or falsehood is known.

+#2.7.
+Type Conversions

+#2.8.
+Increment and Decrement Operators
+.
+Difference between prefix operators (as in ++n/--n) and postfix operators (as in n++/n--) ++n increments n before its value is used n++ increments n after its value is used
+.
+Increment and decrement operators can only be applied for variables, an expression like (i+j)++ is illegal

+#2.9.
+Bitwise Operators
+. only use for integral operands: char, short, int and long (whether signed or unsigned) &	bitwise AND
+  |	bitwise inclusive OR
+  ^	bitwise exclusive OR
+  <<	left shift
+  >>	right shift
+  ~	one's complement (unary)